Machadotomas/Machadotomas/README.md

 - 👋 Hi, I’m @Machadotomas
-- 👀 I’m interested in working on web development
+- 👀 I’m interested in working on web/software development
-- 🌱 I’m currently work on javascript, css, html, django & python
+- 🌱 I’m currently working on javascript, css, html, django & python
 - 📫 How to reach me ...

 <!---